fortrancon/indico-caddy_auth/README.md

 1. User visits `chat.fortrancon.org` and clicks "Login with SSO"
 2. Browser redirects to `chat.fortrancon.org/accounts/login/sso`
-3. Caddy forward_auth calls `localhost:8080/auth/validate`
+3. Caddy forward_auth calls `localhost:8080/auth/validate` with user's cookies
 4. If user is authenticated in Indico: Returns 200 with `Remote-User` header → Zulip logs user in
-5. If user is not authenticated: Returns redirect to Indico login page
+5. If user is not authenticated: Returns redirect to Indico login page with return URL
-6. **Plugin monkeypatches Flask-Multipass** to allow redirects back to chat subdomain
+6. User logs into Indico on `events.fortrancon.org` → **session cookie set with domain `.fortrancon.org`**
-7. After Indico login, user is redirected back to Zulip SSO endpoint
+7. User gets redirected back to `/accounts/login/sso`
-8. Zulip receives the authenticated user and creates its own session cookies
+8. Caddy calls `/auth/validate` again with the cross-subdomain session cookies
+9. Plugin validates the session and returns 200 with `Remote-User` header
+10. Zulip completes the login

 ### General Flow (for other services)